Drawing up an action plan

 Highlighting risk areas

-An annual risk review meeting will be held with each Corporate Compliance Framework (CCF) participant Group.
-We will highlight what we believe are the risks for your business and you will point out the risk areas.
+An annual risk review meeting will be held with each CCF participant Group.
+Revenue will highlight tax risk areas for your business and you can request clarity on particular concerns you may have.
 At the end of the meeting, there should be agreement on the initial tax risk profile for your business.
 You will prepare and complete annual tax risk management plans that focus on the agreed risk areas.

 Communication with Revenue